StoneCycling logo StoneCycling logo

 The parties involved with the project, a Studioninedots concept, signed a covenant a few years ago to build sustainably at this location.

-360 Degrees (formerly City Icon / 360 Twins) is part of this larger development and this building will become a real eye-catcher, being the tallest building in this new sustainable district in Amsterdam Noord.
+360 Degrees is part of this larger development and this building is a real eye-catcher, being the tallest building in this new sustainable district in Amsterdam Noord.

 Location